SaphireFalcon/real_career/README.md

 Without these mods it won't work:

-- USI Sounding Rockets required for the first carreer stage
+- USI Sounding Rockets required for the first carreer stage (to be depreciated)
 - ContractConfigurator required to create contracts
+- RemoteTech for communication

 ### Highly Recommended Mods

 These mods offer additional stories (contract set):

-- RemoteTech
+- MechJeb to make your life so much easier!
-- ScanSat
+- ScanSat to scan for resources

 ### Recommended Mods